-What’s more Christmas-y than a story of a loving parent going to whatever lengths necessary to preserve their child’s happiness? ’80s action icon Arnold Schwarzenegger, in a patently bizarre turn of reverse-typecasting, stars in Jingle All The Way as Howard Langston, a mattress salesman whose workaholic attitude comes at the cost of his duties as a family man and father.
-Desperate to fulfill his son’s Christmas wish, Howard embarks on a search for a Turbo Man action figure.
-Problem is: it’s Christmas Eve and they’re all but entirely sold out.
+What’s more Christmas-y than a story of a loving parent going to whatever lengths necessary to preserve their child’s happiness? ’80s action icon Arnold Schwarzenegger, in a patently bizarre turn of reverse typecasting, stars in Jingle All the Way as Howard Langston, a mattress salesman whose workaholic attitude comes at the cost of his duties as a family man and father.
+Desperate to fulfill his son’s Christmas wish, Howard embarks on a search for a Turbo-Man action figure.
+Problem is: It’s Christmas Eve and they’re all but entirely sold out.
 Complicating his mission is Myron (Sinbad), a postal worker and fellow negligent father who shares the same goal.
-Jingle All The Way is a Christmas comedy that focuses on the exasperation and escalating stakes between Howard and Myron amid a gauntlet of ruthless holiday shoppers and a Jetpack-enabled finale.
-If that doesn’t scream “Christmas” to you, I don’t know what does.
+Jingle All the Way is a Christmas comedy that focuses on the exasperation and escalating stakes between Howard and Myron amid a gauntlet of ruthless holiday shoppers and a jetpack-enabled finale.
+If that doesn’t scream “Christmas” to you, I don’t know what does. —TE

 National Lampoon’s Christmas Vacation

 I had never seen National Lampoon’s Christmas Vacation until a few years ago when a friend of mine, aghast in utter disbelief at this fact, finally forced me to sit down and watch it with them.
-I understand now why my friend was so shocked: It’s an hilarious comedy, so hilarious in fact that I’m surprised I hadn’t seen it sooner.
+I understand now why my friend was so shocked: It’s a hilarious comedy, so hilarious in fact that I’m surprised I hadn’t seen it sooner.
 Chevy Chase is pitch-perfect in the role of Clark Griswold, a salaryman and put-upon father at his wit’s end trying to pull off the perfect family Christmas celebration.
-As each of his carefully-laid plans either hits a snag or utterly falls apart, so too does Clark’s disposition; transforming from a mild-mannered family man into a living powder keg of seething rage barely holding it together under a façade of holiday cheer.
-At least he’s got a Christmas bonus coming up, right?
+As each of his carefully laid plans either hits a snag or utterly falls apart, so too does Clark’s disposition, transforming from a mild-mannered family man into a living powder keg of seething rage barely holding it together under a facade of holiday cheer.
+At least he’s got a Christmas bonus coming up, right? —TE

 The Nightmare Before Christmas